pegulabs/terms/alumnifire_privacy.md

   profile picture;
 * login information like your username and password;
 * payment information like your credit card number, expiration date, security code, billing address and other billing details, bank account number, or bank routing number;
 * biographic information like your skills, certifications, interests, needs, or expertise.

+To make the Service useful, some of your personal information will be made available to other Members and users via our website, any applications that we build, or social media pages that we maintain.
+We do this so that other users and members of your alumni community can find you and communicate with you.
+As an example, we'll list your name, class year, picture, and biographic information for other users in searches and other sections of our site.
+While we allow users to contact you through the service, we do not share actual contact information like your email address or phone number with other users.

 ##### 2.2 Settings